Amin-0-1/hackintosh-Dell-g3-15-3590-/README.md

 I followed that guide after installing with clover in order to convert to open core , almost everything <br> that I reach till now without (touchpad & sound off after awaking from sleep) from there<br> https://dortania.github.io/vanilla-laptop-guide/ <br>
 the problem of disconnection of sound after awaking from sleep has been fixed with some editing in <br>
-apple alc kext copy it from my oc or clover folder and try it with your own<br>
+apple alc kext copy it from my oc or clover folder and try it with your own (with layout id 21 for better sound)<br>

 -----------------------------------------------------------------------------------------------------------------------------